Skip to main content

 Enhancing English and Chinese Proficiency

-The Core Courses (16 units, including three English Language Courses) focus on training students’ English and Chinese communication skills, helping them develop essential skills for further studies and future career.
+The Core Courses focus on training students’ English and Chinese communication skills, helping them develop essential skills for further studies and future career.

 Empowering Students with Professional Knowledge

-The Concentration Studies Courses (15 units) emphasise teaching discipline-specific knowledge and aim at equipping students with a solid academic foundation.
+The Discipline Required Courses / Discipline Specific Content emphasise teaching professional knowledge, all aimed at equipping students with a solid academic foundation.
 Through a broad array of experiential learning activities, students can apply what they have learned in class so as to master professional knowledge.